DataDog/documentation/content/en/agent/guide/how_remote_config_works.md

 - Send critical metrics, traces, and logs from your live applications with no code changes.

 ### Cloud Workload Security (CWS)
-<div class="alert alert-info">This feature is in private beta.</div>

 - **Automatic default agent rule updates**: Automatically receive and update the default Agent rules maintained by Datadog as new Agent detections and enhancements are released.
+See [Getting Started with Cloud Workload Security][9] for more information.

 ## Security Considerations